Mark Rubin (musician)

 Mark Rubin is an American multi-instrumentalist, songwriter, producer of music for television and motion pictures, published critic, educator.
-Founder of proto-Americana acts Killbilly in Dallas TX in 1989 and the Bad Livers, Austin TX, in 1990, Rubin is best known as a bassist and tuba player.
+Founder of proto-Americana acts Killbilly in Dallas, Texas, in 1989 and the Bad Livers, Austin Texas, in 1990, Rubin is best known as a bassist and tuba player.
 Today he lives and works in the musical community of South Louisiana based in New Orleans and tours frequently performing his own original material as "Jew of Oklahoma".

 Early life

-Rubin was born in Stillwater, Oklahoma and grew up in Norman, Oklahoma.
+Rubin was born in Stillwater, Oklahoma, and grew up in Norman, Oklahoma.
+His father was the director of the Hillel Foundation at the University of Oklahoma and was raised in a Jewishly observant household.
 He first arrived in Austin on August 28, 1987.
 As of 2014 he lives and works in New Orleans.

 Musical career

 Killbilly

-Rubin was a founding member of "Killbilly", a Dallas, Texas-based band active from 1987 to 1994, which described its music as being a mixture of bluegrass and punk.
+Rubin was a founding member of "Killbilly", a Dallas, Texas–based band active from 1987 to 1994, which described its music as being a mixture of bluegrass and punk.
 Critics have variously described the band's style as a "fusion of bluegrass and shred metal", and as "a genuine bluegrass band playing straight, fast and loud".
 It was in Killbilly that Rubin first met banjoist Danny Barnes who encouraged his playing and suggested he leave for Austin.
 Rubin left the band, and Dallas, to move to Austin and play with Barnes in 1989, eventually forming "Bad Livers" in 1990.